Walkthrough: profiling an ASP.NET application

-This walkthrough describes how to profile a sample ASP.NET website called NerdDinner.
-You can download the original ASP.NET MVC source code for NerdDinner from CodePlex: in this example, the NerdDinner code has been modified to illustrate a performance problem.
+This walkthrough describes how to profile a sample website called NerdDinner and improve ASP.NET performance.
+You can download the original source code from CodePlex, but for this example, the NerdDinner code has been modified to illustrate a performance problem.

 Download the modified version of NerdDinner

-Imagine that the problem with NerdDinner is that it is slow to return results for a search involving a SQL query.
-Imagine you want to know whether you can do anything in the application's .NET code to improve the site's performance, before you investigate performance on the database, or spend money to improve the hardware the site runs on.
+A user has reported that NerdDinner is slow to return results for a search on the home page.
+You want to know whether you can do anything in the application to improve ASP.NET performance, before you investigate performance on the database, or spend money to improve the hardware the site runs on.

 There are three main steps: